Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 * **Data Loading**: During simulation (`testbench_prj.v`), this `.hex` file is read and sequentially pushes each pixel through the `i_pixel` port of the `top_module` at every positive clock edge (`posedge i_clk`). * _Line 46 in the `testbench_prj.v` file_

 ### 2. **Processing Stage**
-* **Data Buffering**: The `linerbuffer.v` module receives single pixels, stores, and shifts them through register stages to create 2 line buffers.
+* **Data Buffering**: The `line_buffer.v` module receives single pixels, stores, and shifts them through register stages to create 2 line buffers.
 * **3x3 Window Generation**: The `window_3x3.v` module takes data from the linebuffer and the current pixel to extract a $3 \times 3$ matrix window (consisting of 9 pixel values `p11` to `p33`).
 * **Convolution Calculation**: This $3 \times 3$ window is sent to either the `cnn_sharpening.v` or `cnn_blur.v` module (depending on the `mode`).
 Here, the pixels are multiplied by the corresponding Kernel coefficients and accumulated through an Adder Tree structure to generate the final resulting pixel.